** Darla Travels is reader-supported.

 It’s no surprise that Lake Pueblo State Park’s main feature is its sizeable reservoir.
 The lake’s surface area of this body of water is 6.8 square miles (4,646 acres, 1880 ha), with an astounding 64 miles (103 k) of shoreline.

 Lake Pueblo State Park and its reservoir came into existence with the completion of the Pueblo Dam in 1975.
-The dam, built across the Arkansas River, is just one part of the much larger Fryingpan-Arkansas Project for increasing and managing water resources in this dry landscape.
+The dam, built across the Arkansas River, is just one part of the much larger Fryingpan-Arkansas Project for the increase and management of water resources in this dry landscape.
 In addition to storing reservoir water for irrigation, drinking, and other municipal and industrial uses, the dam is also a flood control structure; the Arkansas river tends to flood every ten years or so.

 Lake Pueblo State Park is a 15-20 minute drive from downtown Pueblo, Colorado.
 Pueblo is approximately 115 miles (185 k) south of Denver, making drive time about two hours from Denver and one hour from Colorado Springs.